xrootd/howto/docs/preplib4tape/README.md

 }
 ```

 $req_time is the time stage request started.
-It doesn't need to be accurate.
+It doesn't need to be accurate.<p>
 gfal-bringonline will wait for 2^n seconds for files that with a response like the above. n=0,1,2,3,...
 </li>
 <li>
-If the file exists in HPSS, and the staging completed, one parse the $HSI ls -X command's output to determine if the file is on disk or on tape.
+If the file exists in HPSS, and the staging has completed, the output of the <b>hsi ls -X</b>
+should be parsed to determine if the file is on disk or on tape.
 The json resonse should be:

 ```
 { "request_id": "$request_id",